Roasted Sweet Potato Hummus

 Step 3

-Transfer to a bowl or a container and top with some paprika and fresh herbs.
+Transfer the sweet potato hummus to a bowl or a container.
+You can optionally top with some paprika and fresh herbs before serving.

 Hummus can be enjoyed as a dip, spread, or even served in a salad bowl.
 Here are some of my favourite ways to enjoy this hummus: